konsumer/tagslide/README.md

 # Tagslide

 Basic event slideshow using AngularJS, easy to theme.
 Displays images and videos from Instagram.
-Synchronized, so the same thing shows on multiple computers.
+Synchronized, so the same thing shows on multiple computer-screens.

 ## Deploy